tweag/lagoon/server/README.md

 and `LEXEME` is a lexeme (search term consisting of letters only, which will be stemmed).

-This query language is parsed and then translated to PostgreSQL's internal syntax for queries, which from the point of view of Datalake clients (software or users) is just an implementation detail that they do not need to be concerned with.
+This query language is parsed and then translated to PostgreSQL's internal syntax for queries, which from the point of view of Lagoon clients (software or users) is just an implementation detail that they do not need to be concerned with.

 Some examples: